milonmaze/privacy-terms-observatory-beta/privacy.microsoft.com/en-us/privacystatement.md

 News Feed.
 When you sign in with your Microsoft account, you can enjoy a personalized news feed and advertisements in Launcher’s News Feed, synchronized across all your devices.
 You can also receive local curated news when you grant Microsoft Launcher permission to access your location information.
 You can manage your ad preferences through the Microsoft privacy dashboard to tailor your experience.

 Weather Notifications.
 Microsoft Launcher allows you to receive the latest and most important weather changes on your home screen with MSN Weather.
-You can receive up-to-date local weather information when you allow Launcher to access to your location or provide your zip code.
+You can receive up-to-date local weather information when you allow Launcher to access your location or provide your zip code.

 Backup and Restore: Easily transfer between phones or try different home screen setups with Microsoft Launcher's backup and restore feature.
 Backups can be stored locally on your device or saved to your OneDrive account associated with your Microsoft Account for easy access.